What’s in This Article

 Tips for Choosing the Right Airline

 Start with your budget.
-If keeping costs low is the priority, check Allegiant, Southwest, and Breeze Airways first.
-For more flight options and schedule flexibility, Delta, American, and United offer the most departures through JAX.
+If keeping costs low is the priority, check Allegiant, Avelo, Breeze, and Southwest first.
+For more flight options and schedule flexibility, Delta, American, and United offer the most daily departures through JAX.

 Think about loyalty programs too.
 If you already have miles with a particular airline, flying with that carrier can unlock perks that improve the trip.
-And if your travel dates are flexible, comparing fares across different days of the week can turn up significant savings.
+If your travel dates are flexible, comparing fares across different days of the week can turn up significant savings.

 What airlines fly into St. Augustine, FL?

 No commercial airlines fly directly into St. Augustine.
-The nearest major airport is Jacksonville International Airport (JAX), about 50 miles north, served by Delta, American, United, Southwest, JetBlue, Allegiant, Breeze Airways, Frontier, and others.
-Daytona Beach International Airport (DAB), about 55 miles south, is another option.
+The nearest major airport is Jacksonville International Airport (JAX), about 50 miles north, served by Delta, American, United, Southwest, JetBlue, Allegiant, Breeze, Avelo, Frontier, Sun Country, and Air Canada (seasonal).
+Daytona Beach International Airport (DAB), about 55 miles south, is a secondary option with fewer routes.

 How far is St. Augustine from the nearest major airports?

-St. Augustine is approximately 50 miles south of Jacksonville International Airport (JAX) and about 55 miles north of Daytona Beach International Airport (DAB).
-Both are roughly an hour’s drive.
+St. Augustine sits approximately 50 miles south of Jacksonville International Airport (JAX) and about 55 miles north of Daytona Beach International Airport (DAB).
+Both are roughly an hour’s drive via I-95.

 Is there an airport in St. Augustine?

 Yes.
-Northeast Florida Regional Airport (SGJ) is located just a few miles north of downtown St. Augustine, but it serves only private and charter flights.
-There is no scheduled commercial airline service at SGJ.
+Northeast Florida Regional Airport (SGJ) is located about four miles north of downtown St. Augustine, but it serves only private and charter flights.
+SGJ has no scheduled commercial airline service.

 Are there any plans for commercial airlines to start flying into St. Augustine?